 You need to decide what size you want your UEFI System Partition to be before you begin.
 You can take a pause here to read How large should you make your UEFI System Partition? before you proceed as it will be quite challenging to attempt to change the size you allocate to your ESP after you’ve installed the system without reinstalling.

-Once you’ve decided on the approperiate size for your computer and needs, then you can follow the these steps to proceed.
+Once you’ve decided on the appropriate size for your computer and needs, then you can follow these steps to proceed.
 The tutorial begins from the first step of the Custom installation screen in Windows Setup (screenshot of this screen at the end of the article):

 - Select your installation target and make sure it has no partitions (except unallocated space)

 - Click the New and then the Apply button.